Campus Recycling Program

 - If the equipment has stored data such as a desktop computer, laptop, smartphone, etc., it should have hard drives cleaned of all personal and confidential information prior to requesting a surplus collection.
 VUIT provides Scrubbing Tools to assist with this process.

 - If the electronics are a tracked asset/capital equipment (initial purchase value of $5,000 or more), a Property Transmittal Form (PTF) must be completed by the department that owns the property.
-The PTF should then be sent to VU Finance and SEMO (scan and email to email@example.com and firstname.lastname@example.org).
+Follow the instructions on the form for submittal.

-- If the electronics are not a tracked asset OR after the Property Transmittal Form has been approved by VU Finance, call Service Information Systems (SIS) at 615-343-9675 or fill out a Facility Request Form to request a collection of electronic for recycling.
+- If the electronics are not a tracked asset OR after the Property Transmittal Form has been approved by VU Finance, call Plant Operations at 615-343-9675 or submit a work request through ReADY using the Recycling/Waste Services tile to request a collection of electronic for recycling.
 All electronics recycling collections are completed at no cost.

 Why can’t I just throw my old computer and electronics equipment in the dumpster?

 Some electronic equipment contains levels of heavy metals that could leach out and contaminate water supplies if placed in an ordinary landfill.
 Environmental laws forbid this equipment from being disposed of as ordinary trash.
-Vanderbilt requires that all computers must be processed through the electronics recycling program (Vanderbilt Procurement Policies and Procedures: Surplus Property on page 38).
+Vanderbilt requires that all computers must be processed through the electronics recycling program (See current Conflict of Interest and Commitment Policy).

 What happens to the equipment?